MicrosoftDocs/learn/learn-pr/azure/advanced-modeling-patterns-azure-cosmos-db/includes/3-exercise-set-up-environment.md

     SELECT * FROM c where c.type = 'category' and c.id = "AB952F9F-5ABA-4251-BC2D-AFF8DF412A4A"
     ```

 1. Select the **Results** tab to review the results.
-You see that this query returns the name of the product category, "Components, Headsets".
+You see that this query returns the name of the product category, "Components, Headsets."

     :::image type="content" source="../media/3-product-category-results.png" alt-text="Screenshot that shows the results of the query to the product category container.":::